Gerry Ryan Tonight

 Gerry Ryan Tonight is an Irish chat show hosted by Gerry Ryan that aired for three series on Network 2 between 1995 and 1997.
 The studio-based show featured guest interviews and live music.
 Gerry Ryan Tonight aired twice weekly for the first season and once a week for all subsequent seasons.
+Stand-up and sketch comedian Anne Gildea was a co-star.